MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-details.md

 ## Input parameters

-Copilot for Sales is designed to provide the following input parameters to your APIs.
+Sales app is designed to provide the following input parameters to your APIs.

 | Name | Data type/format | Required | Details | Description to add in the action |
 |------|------------------|----------|---------|----------------------------------|